Samplergithub769/Text-to-image-generator-/README.md

 **Note:-**
 - In the context of the text-to-image generator provided, setting device as "cuda" means utilizing an NVIDIA GPU to accelerate the model's computations.
-- CUDA is a parallel computing platform and API model created by NVIDIA.
+- CUDA (Compute Unified Device Architecture): is a parallel computing platform and API model created by NVIDIA.
 It allows developers to use the GPU for general-purpose processing, which is typically much faster for tasks like deep learning model inference and training.
+- In text-to-image generation, models like StableDiffusionPipeline from diffusers use substantial computational resources.
+Setting the device to "cuda" ensures that the heavy computational tasks (e.g., forward passes, inference steps) are offloaded to the GPU instead of being processed by the CPU, which is slower for such tasks.